The 30 Best Museums In Holland (Suggested By Locals)

 Address: Zeestraat 65, 2518 AA Den Haag

 This panorama is a cylindrical painting, more than 14 meters high and 120 meters in circumference, and painted by Hendrik Willem Mesdag.
 You can view the painting from the inside.
-The cylindrical perspective creates the illusion that the viewer is on a high dune overlooking the sea, beaches, and Scheveningen village in the late 19th century.
+The cylindrical perspective creates the illusion that the viewer is on a high dune overlooking the sea, beaches, and Scheveningen village in the late 19th Century.
 A foreground of fake terrain around the viewing gallery hides the painting’s base and makes the illusion more convincing.

 Visiting Panorama Mesdag is a fantastic experience, especially if you realize its enormity since Mesdag painted this artwork almost 150 years ago.
-So if you happen to visit The Hague, do yourself a favor and visit this museum because it is an experience you will not forget.
+So if you visit The Hague, do yourself a favor and visit this museum because it is an experience you will not forget.

 You can find more information about this museum or purchase tickets online here.
-On this website, you can also watch a video there to get a first impression of the Panorama Mesdag.
+On this website, you can also watch a video to get a first impression of the Panorama Mesdag.

 16. Den Haag, Escher In The Palace